-These emails were incorporated into our app to attempt to make life easier for you: you no longer have to manually send a "You Got Accepted!" email when you add a new ambassador, or a "We're Moving Our Ambassador Program to Buzzbassador!" email when you transition to our system, and so on.
+These emails were incorporated into our app to attempt to make life easier for you: you no longer have to manually send a "You Got Accepted!" email when you add a new member, or a "We're Moving Our Program to a New Software!" email when you transition existing members to our system, and so on.
 These emails -- if turned on -- now just get sent automatically for you.

-If you want even more email customization and the ability to do more with your ambassadors' email campaigns, make sure to check out our Klaviyo Integration!
+If you want even more email customization and the ability to do more with your members' email campaigns, make sure to check out our Klaviyo Integration!

 If you want to learn what each of these email templates are and when they are sent, check out this article.
 For now, we are just going to be covering how to edit and customize the emails.

-Click "Email Templates" on your left-side menu to open your Email Templates page.
+Click "Engage" > "Emails" on your left-side menu to open your Emails page.

 If you are new to Buzzbassador, chances are you have most likely already selected the templates you want to use for your emails before you reached your app dashboard.
 If that's the case, you will see a template populate into each email already.